niklasramo/mezr/README.md

 &nbsp;

+### .offset()

+Returns the element's offset from another element, window or document.

-### `.offset( el, [ edge ] )`
+**`.offset( el, [ edge ] )`**

-Returns the element's offset from the document, which in practice means the vertical and horizontal distance from the document's northwest corner to the element's northwest corner.
-You can optionally define which edge layer of the element is used for the calculations.
+Returns the element's offset from the document.
+Define which edge layer of the element should be used for the calculations with the second argument.

-**Parameters**

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.